Moon Knight: Volumes

-Vengeance of the Moon Knight - 2009
+Vengeance of the Moon Knight (2009)

 According to Diamond Comic Distributors, Vengeance of the Moon Knight #1 was the 73rd best selling comic book in September 2009.

 Jesse Schedeen of IGN gave Vengeance of the Moon Knight #1 a grade of 7.5 out of 10, saying, "On the whole, it's simply to early to judge this book one way or the other.
 I'm not enamored with some of the changes to the Moon Knight formula, but it's clear, if nothing else, that Hurwitz has a handle on his main character.
 Hopefully this series will strengthen in the coming months and manage to pull in more readers than the last one did.
 Moon Knight wasn't broken before - it's just that no one seemed to notice it."
-Chase Magnett of Comicbook.com called the Vengeance of the Moon Knight comic book series one of the "greatest Moon Knight runs of all time," asserting "This short-lived version of the series, under a new title, emphasized Moon Knight's incredibly violent nature.
+Chase Magnett of ComicBook.com called the Vengeance of the Moon Knight comic book series one of the "greatest Moon Knight runs of all time," asserting "This short-lived version of the series, under a new title, emphasized Moon Knight's incredibly violent nature.
 There is a constant push-pull effect as the character resists his impulses only to give back into them.
 Few other iterations play into Moon Knight's prior history as a mercenary quite as well, and how that career has warped his personality every bit as much as the mask has."

-Moon Knight - 2014
+Moon Knight (2014)

 According to Diamond Comic Distributors, Moon Knight #1 was the 16th best selling book in March 2014.

-Doug Zawisza of CBR.com said, "While I'm not ready to proclaim "Moon Knight" #1 to be this year's "Hawkeye," this is a magnificent debut issue, which raises many more questions asked than answers.
+Doug Zawisza of Comic Book Resources said, "While I'm not ready to proclaim "Moon Knight" #1 to be this year's "Hawkeye," this is a magnificent debut issue, which raises many more questions asked than answers.
 Ellis gives readers plenty of incentive to return for more action and intrigue next issue, and his take on the character fits right between Daredevil and Punisher.
 The debut issue gives readers exactly enough action and mystery translated through brilliant art to hook them until the next installment.
 With lines like, "I died before," Ellis proves a sliver of humor hiding under the cowl, but not an overwhelming amount.
-That humor, combined with the ingenuity and intelligence of Khonshu's disciple maes for a compelling and intriguing "all-new" Moon Knight.
+That humor, combined with the ingenuity and intelligence of Khonshu's disciple makes for a compelling and intriguing "all-new" Moon Knight.
 Thanks to gorgeous art and smart storytelling, "Moon Knight" #1 is an incredibly strong debut."
 Benjamin Bailey of IGN gave Moon Knight #1 a grade of 9.9 out of 10, asserting, "Moon Knight #1 is a masterpiece, anyway you cut it.
 Whether you are a longtime fan or new to the character, this is a comic you need to read.
 Like, right now.
 Stop what you are doing and read Moon Knight."